 This module informs and interconnects with all other modules on the Masters programme, focusing on the nature of stories and storytelling, which is a fundamental element of all forms and genres of Creative Writing, including non-fiction.
 You will examine the origins, histories and theories of story, the art of storytelling and the imaginative creation of fiction, with particular reference to narrative prose fiction.
 You will also consider some of the complex relationships that underlie storytelling, including between writer and reader, and text and subtext.
 The close examination of case study texts develops in students a comprehensive understanding of how different story elements and structures have been employed across different cultures and historical periods, including examples of cutting-edge contemporary works.

 Language, Poetics and the Writer's Craft (30 CP)

 This module enables you to examine and analyse the fundamental elements and techniques applied in writing drama, including plays for theatre and screenplays for film and television, and to consider how these principles can also be used effectively across all other forms of Creative Writing.
 A sophisticated understanding of dramatic forms, structures and techniques allows the novelist or poet, for example, to gain new insights into developing compelling dialogue sequences and dramatic plot progressions.

 Language, Poetics and the Writer's Craft

-The purpose of this module is to provide students with an appreciation of the power of language and how the key concepts and techniques that are the foundations of poetry can be effectively applied to enhance the impact and eloquence of all forms and genres of Creative Writing.
-You have the opportunity to read, perform, analyse and deconstruct their work in workshops as well as to offer and receive critical feedback with peers.
+The purpose of this module is to provide students with an appreciation for the power of language and how the key concepts and techniques studied can be effectively applied to enhance the impact and eloquence of all forms and genres of creative writing.
+You have the opportunity to read, perform, analyse and deconstruct written work in workshops as well as to offer and receive critical feedback with peers.
 This module is about poetics in all of its forms, structures and devices with poetry being one of these.